 In the worst case, you make the same mistake every year and never have the chance to win a Green Card - and you don't even know about it!

 You don't want to take the risk?
-For more than 20 years it is one of our core competence to check data and photos for the participation in the Green Card Lottery.
+For more than 20 years it is one of our core competencies to check data and photos for the participation in the Green Card Lottery.
 Find out more about our service.

 If your photo does not meet the requirements, you will be disqualified by the US authorities and will not participate in the Green Card Lottery.
 However, the US authorities will not inform you!